ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

   textFile: System.TextFile;

 begin
+    try
       // Set the name of the file that will be created AssignFile(textFile, 'output_file.txt');

       // Enclose in try/except block to handle errors try
-    // Open the file for writing (it will create it file doesn't exist) ReWrite(textFile);
+        // Create (if not found) and open the file for writing Rewrite(textFile);

         // Adding text
-    WriteLn(textFile, 'This is a new line');

-    // Close file
-    CloseFile(textFile);

-    WriteLn('Created a new file');
+        WriteLn(textFile, 'Hello Text!');

       except
         // Catch error here
         on E: EInOutError do
-      WriteLn('Error occurred.
+          writeln('Error occurred.
 Details: ', E.ClassName, '/', E.Message);
+      end;
+    finally
+      // Close file
+      CloseFile(textFile);
     end;

   // Pause console
   ReadLn;